Applications are accepted on a rolling basis with a final deadline July 31. Priority deadline: March 31. Application form is available here.

 The admission exam in not required.

-Submit a motivation letter and an academic paper in English before the application deadline.
-The paper should be no less than 30 pages in length and prove your knowledge, skills and talent for study in the program for which you are applying.
-The paper can be your defended bachelor’s thesis or its summary, or an article published in an academic journal, for example.
+Submit a motivation letter, structured CV (curriculum vitae) and an academic paper in English before the application deadline.
+The paper should be no less than 15 pages in length and prove your knowledge, skills and talent for study in the program for which you are applying.
+The paper can be your defended bachelor’s thesis or its summary, an article published in an academic journal or any new essay that you choose to represent you and your academic knowledge.
+In case you would need some topics to base your essay on you can find the list here:

 Throughout their study of M.A.
 Historical Sociology, graduates will have covered both theoretical topics as well as practical and research based topics.